 Crystalloid solutions have wide variations in chemical composition, which could theoretically impact their efficacy and adverse side effects, including those associated with volume load, (e.g., hypervolemia and tissue edema), and imbalances in electrolytes, (e.g., hyponatremia, hyperchloremia, hyperkalemia, and hypocalcemia).
-These side effects could have serious consequences especially when the infusions are large volume and over a long period of time.
+All of these side effects could have serious consequences especially when the infusions are large volume and over a long period of time.
 The solutions used for intravenous infusion contain biologically active chemicals and thus are categorized as drugs products by local agencies, such as the US Food and Drug Administration (FDA), and the European Medicines Agency (EMA).
 However, despite this designation, the packaging of the solutions is lacking in information about their chemical composition (e.g., osmolality and potential base excess (BEpot)), dose, indications, contraindications, and potential side-effects, information with obvious value in clinical decision making.
 The absence of this transparency has prompted wide-spread frustration among clinicians, as reflected in the international makeup of the authors of this editorial.
 We are recommending that labeling of the intravenous solutions be updated to reflect the physiologic consequences of the various crystalloid formulations, and that the teaching of protocols related to the infusion of these fluids be standardized and evidenced based.

 The scientific evidence guiding fluid choice and dosing is limited.
 Indeed, the current guidelines are based on physiological experiments rather than comparative clinical trials.
-This lack of reliable relevant clinical data was recognized first by researchers in Europe in the early 2000s.^{1,2}.
+This lack of reliable relevant clinical data was recognized first by researchers in Europe in the early 2000s..
 However, little progress has been made since then.
-In 2018, Boer et al. emphasized this shortcoming in their review article in the British Journal of Anaesthesia3: "data from septic and critically ill patients are translated to the surgical patient without a clear rationale, irrespective of the differences in inflammatory state between these distinct populations; also, the impact of different fluid types in the perioperative setting and their impact on basic physiology is rarely taken into account"3.
-The current interest and wide international reach of the controversy related to intravenous fluid choice is evidenced by its discussion in three articles from Europe and the United States published in 2020.^{4,5,6}
+In 2018, Boer et al. emphasized this shortcoming in their review article in the British Journal of Anaesthesia: "data from septic and critically ill patients are translated to the surgical patient without a clear rationale, irrespective of the differences in inflammatory state between these distinct populations; also, the impact of different fluid types in the perioperative setting and their impact on basic physiology is rarely taken into account".
+The current interest and wide international reach of the controversy related to intravenous fluid choice is evidenced by its discussion in three articles from Europe and the United States published in 2020.

-The rationale for new guidelines governing the use of an intravenous fluid should be based on its ability to maintain or restore the body's internal environment, the so-called "milieu interieur.'
-Normally this condition is maintained by intrinsic physiological mechanisms and is exemplified by a remarkable constancy for osmotic pressure and buffer base concentration within and between individuals.
-Indeed, a review of literature values demonstrates that osmotic pressure, or tonicity, varies by only 1.5 % (288 mosmol/kg H_2O , n = 263), and buffer bases (48 mmol/l), expressed as base excess, vary by only 2.2 % (BE \pm 0 mmol/l, n = 90). ^{7,8,9,10}

-Fluids best suited to promote an extracellular fluid (ECF) composition within narrow limits are physiologically composed, homogeneous fluids (i.e., those that are iso-tonic (osmolality), iso-hydric (base excess) and iso-ionic (sodium, potassium, chloride) solutions - not only in vitro (in the laboratory), but also in the patient after metabolization of the ingredients.^{1, 7} Achieving wide spread application of this approach will require the adoption of standard definitions for osmolality and BE{pot}.
+The rationale for new guidelines governing the use of an intravenous fluid should be based on its ability to maintain or restore a normal internal environment (milieu interieur) in the body tissues.
+This condition is normally maintained by intrinsic physiological mechanisms ensuring a constancy of osmotic pressure and buffer base concentrations.
+Indeed, the value for osmotic pressure, or tonicity, is known to vary by only 1.7 % (288 ± 5 mosmol/kg $H_2O^7$ , not 275 - 295 mosmol/kg as is frequently shown in the literature), whereas that for buffer bases to vary by only 2.1 % (48 ± 1 mmol/l) or, expressed as base excess (BE), by 0 ± 1 mmol/l.
+Fluids best suited to promote an extracellular fluid (ECF) composition within these narrow limits are physiologically composed, homogeneous fluids, (i.e., those that are iso-tonic (osmolality), iso-hydric (base excess) and iso-ionic (sodium, potassium, chloride)) solutions - not only in vitro (in the laboratory), but also in vivo (in the patient) after metabolization of the ingredients).
+Achieving wide spread application of this approach will require the adoption of standard definitions for osmolality and BEpot.